expo/expo/docs/pages/versions/unversioned/sdk/camera.md

 A React component that renders a preview for the device's either front or back camera.
 Camera's parameters like zoom, auto focus, white balance and flash mode are adjustable.
 With use of `Camera` one can also take photos and record videos that are saved to the app's cache.
 Morever, the component is also capable of detecting faces and bar codes appearing on the preview.

-> **Note**: Only one Camera preview is supported by Expo right now.
+> **Note**: Only one active Camera preview is supported currently.
 When using navigation, the best practice is to unmount previously rendered `Camera` component so next screens can use camera without issues.

 > **Note**: Android devices can use one of two available Camera apis underneath.
 This was previously chosen automatically, based on the device's Android system version and camera hardware capabilities.
 As we experienced some issues with Android's Camera2 API, we decided to choose the older API as a default.
 However, using the newer one is still possible through setting `useCamera2Api` prop to true.
 The change we made should be barely visible - the only thing that is not supported using the old Android's API is setting focus depth.

-Requires `Permissions.CAMERA`.
+## Installation

+This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-camera).

+## Configuration

+In managed apps, `Camera` requires `Permissions.CAMERA`.
 Video recording requires `Permissions.AUDIO_RECORDING`.

+## Usage

 ### Basic Example